 Will my personal information be disclosed overseas?

-We may use your personal information to contact you (including by telephone call, SMS or email) in relation to products, services or other offers we think may be of interest to you (such as our news updates and information about events).
+We may use your personal information to contact you (including by telephone call, SMS or email) in relation to products, services or other offers we think may be of interest to you (such as plan management and support coordination services.
+These products and services may be offered by us, other APM Group Members, our other business partners or our service providers.

 How can I access or correct my personal information and contact ESA?